The Bell Jar

 Chapter 15: I thought if Doctor Nolan smoked, she might stay longer.

 Esther's benefactress, famous novelist Philomena Guinea (in real life Olive Higgins-Prouty, author of Stella Dallas and other novels), is moving Esther to a private hospital (McLean Hospital, Belmont, Mass.).
 In a reference to the bell jar she was under, Esther talks about her gratitude for the extra help.
 She says, "....wherever I sat--on the deck of a ship or at a street café in Paris or Bangkok--I would be sitting under the same glass bell jar, stewing in my own sour air" (BJ 15).
 As she arrived at this new hospital, Caplan, she would have her own room and more importantly, a female doctor.
 This immediately affects Esther positively as any male would have reminded her of Dr. Gordon and his poorly administered electro-shock treatments.
 She is introduced to several staff, they make small conversation about the Pilgrims and the Indians who once lived in the area, and she's taken to her room.
 Esther takes a walk around the building and isn't stopped, and this freedom and trust also affects her for the better.
-Ester's treatment has begun and she receives injections in her bum three times daily.
+Esther's treatment has begun and she receives injections three times daily.
 She meets two patients, the silent Ms Norris and the lobotomized Valerie.
 At the end of the chapter Esther moves to the sunnier front of the building (in real life, North Belknap House) and also meets her double (of some sort) Joan Gilling.

 Chapter 16: That afternoon my mother had come to visit me.

-Esther tells us a description of Joan's room..."its closet and bureau and table and chair and white blanket with the big blue C on it, was a mirror image of my own" (BJ 16) (italics mine).
-Joan had read about Esther's disappearance and recovery and had decided to go to New York to kill herself.
-Joan also tells about her breakdown, about foot problems, wearing a fur coat in August, etc. Joan presents to Esther all the newspaper clippings and lets her keep them.
-Captions read, "SCHOLARSHIP GIRL MISSING.
-MOTHER WORRIED," and "SLEEPING PILLS FEARED MISSING WITH GIRL," and "GIRL FOUND ALIVE!"
-There were photographs and interviews and rewards announced as well.
-Esther also has a 'reaction,' in this chapter.
+Esther also has a 'reaction' in this chapter.
 When asked about the reaction, Esther tells us she feels, "Funny.
 Sort of light and airy" (BJ 16).
 To which the nurse replies, "You'll be better now.
 You'll be better in no time" (BJ 16).
 Esther's mother has made another visit as it was Esther's birthday.
 A very horrible portrait is painted of Esther's mother in this chapter and we are told of Esther's hatred.
 But Dr. Nolan tells Esther in a triumphant scene that she is not going to have any more visitors for some time.
 In another great dialogue Esther tells Dr. Nolan that she does "hate her."
 Dr. Nolan responds not with disagreement, but with "I suppose you do" (BJ 16).

 Chapter 17: Of course, you're well enough.

 Esther moves to Belsize, and Belsize "was the best house of all.
 From Belsize people went back to work and back to school and back to their homes" (BJ 17).
 Not only did Esther not think she was ready, but Joan would be at Belsize.
-Joan had been moved there and had been given permission to study physics & psychology.
-In a jealous paragraph, Esther tells of the privileges Joan has: "Joan had shopping privileges, Joan had town privileges.
-I gathered all my news of Joan into a little, bitter heap...Joan was the beaming double of my old best self, specially designed to follow and torment me" (BJ 17).
+Joan had been moved there and had been given privileges and was now studying to be a nurse.
+Esther tells us rather bleakly that she thinks she will return to Belsize again and again for the rest of her life.
+Dr. Nolan needs convincing though, and Dr. Nolan says, "I'm going over with you.
+I'll be there the whole time, so everything will happen right, the way I promised.
+I'll be there when you wake up, and I'll bring you back again" (BJ 17).

 Chapter 18: The bell jar hung, suspended, a few feet above my head.